 A great way to add flavor to home-baked bread is to use a variety of herbs and spices.
 Whether you're looking to use up extra basil or rosemary before it loses flavor or interested in bringing cloves, nutmeg, or poppy seeds into your bread baking, there are many possibilities and inspirational recipes.

 When stocking your cupboard, try to only buy the items you know you will use.
-Not only can herbs and spices be pricey, but they'll also retain their full flavor for only a few months when stored properly.
-As you gain more bread baking experience and explore more flavors, you can add ingredients to your pantry and narrow it down to the ones you like the most.
+Not only can herbs and spices be pricey, but they retain their full flavor for just a few months even when stored properly.
+As you gain more bread-baking experience and explore more flavors, you can add ingredients to your pantry and then narrow them down to the ones you like the most.

 01 of 12

 The expeditions of Christopher Columbus uncovered the indigenous use of allspice, which made its way to Europe during the early 17th century.
-Primarily grown in Jamaica, this spice is frequently incorporated into Caribbean and Middle Eastern cuisines, either dried and ground or fresh (leaves are chopped and cooked into recipes).
+Primarily grown in Jamaica, Allspice is frequently incorporated into Caribbean and Middle Eastern cuisines, either dried and ground or fresh (leaves are chopped and cooked into recipes).

 When ground, it is more often an ingredient in sweet quick breads.
 You'll often find allspice alongside other spices like cinnamon, ginger, and nutmeg, as seen in recipes for pumpkin banana bread and iced cinnamon dessert bread.